imarranz/spaceship-titanic/README.md

 **Predict which passengers are transported to an alternate dimension**

+This is my proposal to resolve this kaggle competition: Spaceship Titanic.
+You can find all information and resources here:

 [Spaceship Titanic](https://www.kaggle.com/competitions/spaceship-titanic)

-*Welcome to the year 2912, where your data science skills are needed to solve a cosmic mystery.
+_Welcome to the year 2912, where your data science skills are needed to solve a cosmic mystery.
 We've received a transmission from four lightyears away and things aren't looking good.

 The Spaceship Titanic was an interstellar passenger liner launched a month ago.
 With almost 13,000 passengers on board, the vessel set out on its maiden voyage transporting emigrants from our solar system to three newly habitable exoplanets orbiting nearby stars.